astambi/University-System/README.md

 ## Project Description

 The University system provides online courses for students.

-Students can search all courses by name, view course details, enroll in free courses (and cancel course enrollment), buy paid courses (and cancel course payments), download course resources for courses they have purchased (or are enrolled in), upload course exams on exam day, receive public certificates for courses they have successfully passed.
+Students can search all courses by name, view course details, enroll in free courses (and cancel existing course enrollments), buy paid courses (and cancel course payments), download course resources for courses they have purchased (or are enrolled in), upload course exams on exam day, receive public certificates for courses they have successfully passed.

 Administrators can create, edit and delete courses and curriculums.

 Trainers can add and remove course resources, evaluate course exams and create and delete course certificates.

-- Home (all users):
+- Landing page (all users):
-  The Home View lists active and forthcoming courses provided by the University.
+  The Landing page lists active and upcoming courses provided by the University.
 Any user can view the list of courses and the course details (incl. trainers, schedule, price and number of students already enrolled).
-Access to the course's resources and exams is available to enrolled users after successful login only.
+Access to the courses resources and exams is available only to enrolled users after successful login.

 - Pagination:
-  Courses on the Home page as well as the Active and Archived courses sections are listed with pagination.
+  Courses on the Landing page as well as the Active and Archived courses sections are listed with pagination.

-- Search courses by name (all users):
+- Searching courses by name on the Landing page, Active / Archived courses sections (all users):
-  Users can search courses on the Home page as well as on the Active and Archived courses sections by course name.
+  Users can search courses on the Landing page as well as on the Active and Archived courses sections by course name.
 The search funtionality is available to all users.

-- Search courses by trainer (logged in users only):
+- Viewing courses by trainer & Searching trainer's courses by name (logged in users only):
-  The course details page container a link to all trainings from the current course trainer.
-The search funtionality is available to logged in users only.
+  The course details page contains a link to the course trainer's other trainings.
+The funtionality is available to logged in users only.
+Users can also search courses on the trainer's profile page by name, the funtionality is available only to logged in users only.

 - Creating / Editing / Deleting Courses (Administrators only):
   Courses can be created by users in Administrator role only.
 Administrators can edit course details, delete a course, replace the course's trainer, update the course's start and end dates and pricing.
 Each course has a name, a description, start and end date, price, a single trainer, and a list of course resources.